bennette/bennette.github.io/presentations/Data_Mining_Group/IS_intro.md

 - Instance selection can address issues in the training data by creating a subset of the original data

-- The intention is that some or all classification algorithms will perform better when learning from the selected/reduced data set
+- The intention is that the classification algorithm will perform better when learning from the selected/reduced data set

 Outline
 =================